zeromq/czmq/README.md

 thread to a child thread, if you stop using it in the parent thread immediately after creating the child thread.
 If you want to connect sockets over inproc:// they must share the same ØMQ context, i.e. be attached threads.
-If you want to communicate over ipc:// or tcp:// you can be sharing the same context, or use separate contexts.
+You should always use zthread_fork to create an attached thread; it is not sufficient to pass a zctx_t structure to a detached thread (this will crash).

+If you want to communicate over ipc:// or tcp:// you may be sharing the same context, or use separate contexts.
 Thus, every detached thread usually starts by creating its own zctx_t instance.

 <A name="toc4-229" title="zhash - expandable hash table container" />
 #### zhash - expandable hash table container